juju/docs/src/en/charms-deploying.md

 to deploy to a different series.
 See the documentation on [Multi-series charms][deploying-multi-series-charms] to learn more.

+## Deploying a Kubernetes charm

+Kubernetes charms (`v.2.5.0`) can be deployed when the backing cloud is a Kubernetes cluster.
+See page [Using Kubernetes with Juju][clouds-k8s] for an overview.

 ## Configuring at deployment time

 Deployed applications usually start with a sane default configuration.
 However,